-The first semester gives an introduction into the field of Medical Anthropology generally and the medical anthropology of South Asia specifically.
-All students take two core introductory modules: in Medical Anthropology and in systems of healing in South Asia.
-Students also begin to study a South Asian language.
-In addition, they must choose two of several thematic and regional modules that reflect on the one hand the thematic interest in Medical Anthropology and on the other hand the regional interest in South Asia.
-Thematic and regional modules may vary from year to year.
-Proposed courses deal with:
+The first semester provides students with an introduction to the field of Medical Anthropology generally and the medical anthropology of South Asia specifically.
+All students take two core introductory courses: Introduction to Medical Anthropology and Healing in South Asia.
+Students who do not speak a South Asian language also begin to study a South Asian language (recommended schedule a).
+In addition to these courses, students choose thematic and regional courses that reflect their thematic and regional interests.
+Thematic and regional modules vary from year to year.
+Proposed courses in Medical Anthropology deal with:

 The second semester focuses on anthropological research methods and dynamic relations between traditional concepts of health/ suffering/ healing and the impact of modern developments and changes.
-Besides proceding in their South Asian language students choose another regional or thematic module.
+Besides proceeding in their South Asian language, students choose additional regional or thematic courses.

 The third semester focuses on the design and realization of a relevant research project.
 All students take a core module on Master's thesis preparation, during which they choose a relevant topic for anthropological inquiry, do an intensive literature research on their proposed topic, and design a proposal and work-plan for its realization.
-They continue to study one South Asian language, and choose another regional or thematic module.
+Additionally, they choose further regional and thematic courses.